11.1. Optimization

 min value: -3.9175

-Here is a simple example for a robot with two joints and two rigid arm segments (a and b).
-The minimized function finds the length of the error vector between forward kinematic calculation and the desired location of the end effector.
-The forward kinematics function uses functions from Peter Corke’s Spatial Math Toolbox to produce coordinate rotation and translation matrices as used in Coordinate Transformations in 2-D.
+Script fminsearch2 shows a simple example of a joint angle search for a serial-link robot arm, as shown in figure Fig. 6.17.
+The robot arm has two joints and two rigid arm segments (a and b).
+The minimized function returns the length of the error vector between a forward kinematic calculation and the desired location of the end effector.
+The forward kinematic calculations use functions from Peter Corke’s Spatial Math Toolbox [CORKE20] to produce two-dimensional homogeneous coordinate rotation and translation matrices as used in Coordinate Transformations in 2-D.

 % File: fminsearch2.m